 · or a sick child or infant (one or more of: drowsy, lethargic, floppy (infant), limp (child), persistent vomiting, working hard to breathe, pale skin, blue colour around mouth, purple rash, has a fit or has had a fit).

 In any of the above situations, call 000 for an ambulance.

 Here are some examples of appropriate reasons for a phone consultation (this list is not exclusive):

 · Repeat prescriptions

-· Discussion about pathology and imaging reports
+· Discussion about pathology results and imaging reports